Our aims and commitments to clients are:

-We will use your sensitive personal data for the purposes of providing our services to you and to comply with a legal obligation.
+We will use clients sensitive personal data for the purposes of providing our services and to comply with a legal obligation.

-We will use your non-sensitive personal data to; register you as a new client, manage payment, collect and recover monies owed to us, manage our relationship with you.
+We will use non-sensitive personal data to; register families as a new client, manage payment, collect and recover monies owed to us, and manage our relationship.

-We will share personal information about a client within Autism Assessment UK (between contracted associates such as Consultant Paediatricians and Speech and Language Therapists) in order to share expertise and provide the most accurate and comprehensive assessment for clients.
+We will share personal information about a client within Autism Assessment UK (between associates such as Independent Consultant Paediatricians, Occupational Therapists and Speech and Language Therapists) in order to share expertise and provide the most accurate and comprehensive assessment for clients.

 We will only share personal information with other professionals outside of Autism Assessment UK when it is in the best interests of the client.
 Consent would be required for each instance of sharing information.